 THINK helps high school students turn ideas into reality.
-THINK project proposals are science and engineering ideas that span many fields from green technologies and practical devices to software applications.
-Almost anything is fair game!
-As long as it can be completed in one semester with a $2,000 budget.
-A good proposal has clearly defined completion criteria and a well thought-out procedure for implementation.
+THINK project proposals are science, technology, and engineering ideas that span many fields from green technologies and practical devices to software applications.
+As long as it can be completed in one semester with a $1,000 budget, almost anything is fair game!
+A good proposal has an insightful idea, clearly defined goals, and a well thought-out procedure for implementation.

 Applying for the THINK Scholars Program is a simple two-step process:

 - Register: create an account using your email address and some basic information.